yjjr0/chef-mistral-ai-react/README.md

-Chef Mistral AI: This webpage was created using React and styled with Bootsrap.
+Chef Mistral AI: This webpage was created using React and styled with Bootstrap.

 Shopping list:
 Add, update and delete items from the list.